What animals make the best

 Male leopard geckos are inherently more territorial and dominant than females.

-Males will fight to the death over space, food, hides, and other resources.
+Males will fight to the death over space,

 Male leopard geckos continuously battle each other when trapped in the same enclosure.
 One of them will most likely die.
 But there could be a lot of stress and injuries for both lizards before that happens.